Gnasher

 Gnasher (/ˈnæʃər/) is a fictional comic strip character that appears in the British comic magazine The Beano.
 He is the pet dog of Dennis the Menace, who meets him in 1968's issue 1362, and is also the star of three spin-off comic strips.
 Gnasher is considered just as iconic as his owner as both have been the stars of many children's television programming and are the unofficial mascots of The Beano.
 Gnasher reached nationwide news in the 1980s after he disappeared from the magazine for seven weeks, returning with his six newborn puppies, but usually interacts with his son Gnipper.

 Development

 Although Dennis the Menace was shown with a terrier in his first story, he would not meet Gnasher for 17 years.
 Dennis' artist Davey Law decided to give his character a dog companion but struggled to give the dog a perfect design, inspired by DC Thomson writer Jim Fowler mentioning reading a newspaper story about pets looking like their owners.
 Ian Gray suggested Law should "draw Dennis the Menace's hair, put a leg on each corner and two eyeballs at that end."
-Gray was dog breeding hobbyist and would also assist with some of Gnasher's stories and for the stories Pup Parade.
+Gray was a dog breeding hobbyist, and assisted with some of Gnasher's stories and for the stories in Pup Parade.